skull4L/College-notes/Biology/(7) Genetics and Ecosystems/Populations in ecosystems/Competition.md

 - If these conditions stay the same, this will lead to the complete removal of one species.
 This is called the competitive exclusion principle.

 ###### Competitive exclusion principle
-- This states that no 2 species can occupy the same [[Populations and ecosystems#Ecological niche|niche]]
+- This states that no 2 species can occupy the same [[Populations and ecosystems#Ecological niche|niche]] indefinitely
+- The species that can use the limited resources more efficiently will ultimately eliminate the other
 -